 Increase in the shareholder of record trigger for SEC reporting obligations from 500 to 2,000 (only 500 of which can be non-accredited investors, within the meaning of the securities laws) and with a higher threshold for certain banks and bank holding companies.
 These provisions were automatically effective although the SEC still must update certain related rules.

 Easing of the prohibition against general solicitation and general advertising in connection with private placements.
-The SEC proposed implementing rules in August 2012 that have not yet been finalised.
+SEC implementing rules became effective in September 2013.

 The SEC has provided interpretive guidance on implementation of many of these provisions.